CJC-1295 & Ipamorelin Blend (10mg)

 CJC-1295 & Ipamorelin Peptide Blend

-Ipamorelin & CJC-1295 are both considered to be growth hormone secretagogues.
-Ipamorelin is a synthetic pentapeptide,(2) and CJC-1295 peptide consists of 29 amino acids.(2) Ipamorelin appears to fall into a category of peptides, i.e. growth hormone secretagogues (GSHs), are peptides that are assumed to stimulate the release of the growth hormones, however are not considered growth hormone releasing peptides themselves.
+Ipamorelin and CJC-1295 are both considered to be growth hormone secretagogues.
+Ipamorelin is a synthetic pentapeptide,(1) and CJC-1295 peptide consists of 29 amino acids.(2) Ipamorelin appears to fall into a category of peptides classified as growth hormone secretagogues (GHSs).
+These are peptides that are assumed to stimulate the release of the growth hormones, however are not considered growth hormone releasing peptides themselves.
 On the other hand, CJC-1295 has also been suggested by researchers to stimulate the release of growth hormone, primarily by mimicking the actions of the naturally occurring growth hormone-releasing hormone (GHRH).
 Both Ipamorelin and CJC-1295 peptides have been assigned by researchers to this class, studied for similar potential actions and apparently differing only in terms of their half-life and pharmacokinetic profiles.

 Research and Clinical Studies

-Additional clinical studies have been conducted on test subjects to determine the half life of and individual pharmacokinetic profiles of the two peptides.
-In one late 1990s study (7), a clinical trial was conducted on 8 male test subjects with a concentration escalation design.
+Clinical studies have been conducted on test subjects to determine the half life of and individual pharmacokinetic profiles of the two peptides.
+In one late 1990s study,(6) a clinical trial was conducted on eight male test subjects with a concentration escalation design.
 The level of growth hormones was monitored after every instance of peptide presentation.
-At the end of the study, it was suggested by the researchers that there was a single episode of growth hormone release with the highest peak at 0.67 hours, after which there was an exponential decline up to negligible concentrations of the growth hormone.
-This study concluded that the Ipamorelin peptide appeared to exhibit a short half-life of 2 hours, after which the potential peptide action appears to begin to decline.
+At the end of the study, it was suggested by the researchers that there was a single episode of growth hormone release with the highest peak at 0.67 hours, after which there was an exponential decline up to negligible concentrations of the compound.
+This study concluded that the Ipamorelin peptide appeared to exhibit a short half-life of 2 hours, after which the potential action appears to begin to decline.

-CJC-1295 Peptide General Research
+CJC-1295 & Ipamorelin Blend General Research

-In this early 2000s study (8), a clinical trial was conducted on male test subjects aged between 20 and 40 years old.
+In this early 2000s study,(7) a clinical trial was conducted on male test subjects aged between 20 and 40 years old.
 Test subjects were divided into two groups; one group was presented with the placebo and the other with the peptide.
-Blood was sampled out from the subjects one week before and after the presentation of CJC-1295 peptide (and placebo) to monitor the levels of growth hormone pulsatility.
+Blood was sampled from the subjects one week before and after the presentation of CJC-1295 peptide (and placebo) to monitor the levels of growth hormone pulsatility.
 At the end of the study, it was suggested that CJC-1295 contributed to a 7.5-fold increase in the growth hormone pulsatility levels as compared to that of the placebo.
 Apart from apparently affecting the synthesis of growth hormone, scientists also suggest that CJC-1295 may interact with the survival and proliferation of the cells that synthesize it - the somatotroph cells in the anterior pituitary gland.(9) In one study on murine models, the authors commented that "CJC-1295 caused an increase in total pituitary RNA and GH mRNA, suggesting that proliferation of somatotroph cells had occurred, as confirmed by immunohistochemistry images.”

 CJC-1295 & Ipamorelin peptide blend is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.

-2. Raun K, Hansen BS, Johansen NL, Thøgersen H, Madsen K, Ankersen M, Andersen PH.
+- Raun K, Hansen BS, Johansen NL, Thøgersen H, Madsen K, Ankersen M, Andersen PH.
 Ipamorelin, the first selective growth hormone secretagogue.
 Eur J Endocrinol.
 1998 Nov;139(5):552-61. doi: 10.1530/eje.0.1390552.
 PMID: 9849822. https://pubmed.ncbi.nlm.nih.gov/9849822/

-3. Lucie Jette et al, hGRF1-29-Albumin Bioconjugates Activate the GRF Receptor on the Anterior Pituitary in Rats: Identification of CJC-1295 as a Long Lasting GRF Analog, ResearchGate, January 2005. https://www.researchgate.net/publication/228484039
+- Lucie Jette et al, hGRF1-29-Albumin Bioconjugates Activate the GRF Receptor on the Anterior Pituitary in Rats: Identification of CJC-1295 as a Long Lasting GRF Analog, ResearchGate, January 2005. https://www.researchgate.net/publication/228484039

-5. Raun K, Hansen BS, Johansen NL, Thøgersen H, Madsen K, Ankersen M, Andersen PH.
+- Raun K, Hansen BS, Johansen NL, Thøgersen H, Madsen K, Ankersen M, Andersen PH.
 Ipamorelin, the first selective growth hormone secretagogue.
 Eur J Endocrinol.
 1998 Nov;139(5):552-61. doi: 10.1530/eje.0.1390552.
 PMID: 9849822 https://pubmed.ncbi.nlm.nih.gov/9849822/

-6. The Discovery of Growth Hormone-Releasing Hormone: An Update https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-2826.2008.01740.x
+- The Discovery of Growth Hormone-Releasing Hormone: An Update https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-2826.2008.01740.x

-7. Gobburu JV, Agersø H, Jusko WJ, Ynddal L (September 1999).
+- Gobburu JV, Agersø H, Jusko WJ, Ynddal L (September 1999).
 “Pharmacokinetic-pharmacodynamic modeling of ipamorelin, a growth hormone releasing peptide, in human volunteers”.
 Pharmaceutical Research.
 16 (9): 1412–6. doi:10.1023/A:1018955126402

 - Ionescu M, Frohman LA.
 Pulsatile secretion of growth hormone (GH) persists during continuous stimulation by CJC-1295, a long-acting GH-releasing hormone analog.
 J Clin Endocrinol Metab.
 2006 Dec;91(12):4792-7. doi: 10.1210/jc.2006-1702.
 Epub 2006 Oct 3.
 PMID: 17018654. https://pubmed.ncbi.nlm.nih.gov/17018654/

 - Teichman SL, Neale A, Lawrence B, Gagnon C, Castaigne JP, Frohman LA.
 Prolonged stimulation of growth hormone (GH) and insulin-like growth factor I secretion by CJC-1295, a long-acting analog of GH-releasing hormone, in healthy adults.
 J Clin Endocrinol Metab.
 2006 Mar;91(3):799-805. doi: 10.1210/jc.2005-1536.
 Epub 2005 Dec 13.
 PMID: 16352683. https://pubmed.ncbi.nlm.nih.gov/16352683/